What Is Hydrogen Peroxide Good For?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But hydrogen peroxide has plenty of uses — and none of them include dumping it on a scrape or cut.
+In fact, hydrogen peroxide has plenty of uses, some of them surprising.
 Family medicine physician Sarah Pickering Beers, MD, explains why hydrogen peroxide is helpful to have around.

 Hydrogen peroxide is water (H2O) with an extra oxygen molecule (H2O2).